Ozzie Albies Player Props: Braves vs. Phillies

 Ozzie Albies At The Plate

-- Looking at the 49 games he has played this season, he's hit a home run in nine of them (18.4%), and in 4.9% of his trips to the plate.
+- Looking at the 50 games he has played this season, he's homered in nine of them (18.0%), and in 4.8% of his trips to the plate.

-- Albies has had an RBI in 18 games this year (36.7%), including 10 multi-RBI outings (20.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Albies has driven in a run in 18 games this year (36.0%), including 10 games with more than one RBI (20.0%).
+He has also driven home three or more of his team's runs in three contests.

+- In 19 of 50 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.